 Being a community of faith not only involves ministry and service, but also the obligation to seek justice for those who may be considered the least, the lost and the last.
-Since 2001, Cretin-Derham Hall hosts an annual Justice Week that includes speakers, Empty Bowls and a Toss for Justice.
+Since 2001, Cretin-Derham Hall hosts an annual Justice Week that includes speakers, Empty Bowls and a Youth Justice Summit.

 For more information, contact Lou Anne Tighe.

 - International Human Rights

 - The Civil Rights Movement and Racism in Contemporary America

 - The Power of Partnership: Working Toward Gender Equity

 - Whole and Holy: Differing Abilities, Sacred Vision